 The work on the project was a process full of ideas and inspiration, so many that the project could not include them all.
 That’s why some of the ideas, inspired by this design task, became the basis for Dribbble shots by Tamara presenting her UI concepts.

 Event App by Tamara

 This task has become one more proof to demonstrate how much effort, time, and a creative job should be done to create a design of the interface that will look and feel simple and cute but at the same time will satisfy multiple needs of users.

 UX Design Case Studies

-Welcome to review other case studies on UX design process and solutions for a variety of digital products:
+Welcome to review other case studies on UX design processes and solutions for a variety of digital products: